How to Protect Intellectual Property

 - How to protect yourself and be sure not to infringe any IP law?

-It is important to keep in mind all the different protection one can have concerning IP and be sure not to infringe on others protection.
-When launching a product or a service on the market, always check if:
+When building an organization´s IP strategy and implementing it in a practice it is worth to keep in mind all the different protection methods, steps and rules one can have concerning IP and be sure not to infringe on others protection.
+When entrepreneurs launch a product or a service on the market, the best is always to check next four recognized rules:

 - No other product of the same kind have the same trademark registered